Need some stress-busting tools?

 “Social isolation is one of the worst things for us from a mental health perspective,” Cheryl said.

-And if you need any help, reach out.
+And if you need any help, there are professionals you can reach out to.

 “Pay attention to you.
 What does your body need?
 What do you need emotionally?
 If you’re getting to the point that your stress is at a level you can’t manage, or you’re experiencing some depression, it’s time to reach out to a professional for some assistance,” Cheryl said.
 “Reach out to your primary care provider or a counselor to begin a conversation and make a plan.”